globalizejs/globalize/README.md

 ***Functional tests***

 To run the functional tests, create the dist files by running `grunt`.
-Then, run `grunt test:functional`, or open `http://localhost:9001/test/functional.html` in a browser (or `http://localhost:9001/test/functional-es5-shim.html` for IE8).
+Then, run `grunt test:functionalLocal`, or open `http://localhost:9001/test/functional.html` in a browser (or `http://localhost:9001/test/functional-es5-shim.html` for IE8).
 Note that `grunt` will automatically run unit and functional tests for you to ensure the built files are safe.